 Helen Nicholson Tel: 01872 520 295.

-The group are very grateful for the support they have received from St. Clement Parish Council; our local Cornwall Councillor, Cllr Mike Eathorne-Gibbons; The Hoskins family at Fentongollan Farm, the Wheel Inn and all of the volunteers who have helped to make this all possible.
+The group are very grateful for the support they have received from St. Clement Parish Council; our local Cornwall Councillor, Cllr Mike Eathorne-Gibbons; The Hoskins family at Fentongollan Farm, the Wheel Inn, Truro Audi and the volunteers who have helped to make this all possible.

 Tresillian Village Improvement Group News Reports